daltskin/SmartThingsTerminal/README.md

 # Overview

 SmartThings Terminal is a cross platform CLI tool for the SmartThings API, providing a simple GUI terminal for navigating devices and settings within your SmartThings environment.
 The functionality of this CLI is driven by the supporting [SmartThingsNet](https://github.com/daltskin/SmartThingsNet) dotnet sdk, which uses the underlying [SmartThings API](https://smartthings.developer.samsung.com/docs/api-ref/st-api.html).
+This tool is aimed at the SmartThings developer ecosystem to get quick insight into their smart home environments.

 # Features